soz-live/soz-live.github.io/users/examples.md

 Within a dialog box, an Option is specified by selecting one of the options from the drop-down list for the value.
 The visible value is the current value.

-{% include note.html content="These examples are only testing functionality at the moment." %}

 {% include examples.html id=site.data.examples.option %}